ArjanCodes/2021-ux-design-tips/README.md

 # UX design tips for developers

-This repository contains the code for the 7 UX design tips video (watch the video [here](https://youtu.be/uAQAgPSwZf0).
+This repository contains the code for the 7 UX design tips video on the ArjanCodes channel (watch the video [here](https://youtu.be/uAQAgPSwZf0)).

 ## Images used in this project